Single page-load check

 Missing ad_user_data and ad_personalization

-These two types were added in Consent Mode v2.
-Many sites still only set ad_storage and analytics_storage.
-Fix: add all 4 types to your default command.
+These fields were added in Consent Mode v2, but some setups still send only ad_storage and analytics_storage.
+Add all four types to the default command.

 Defaults set to "granted" instead of "denied"

-Consent types default to granted, meaning cookies fire before user choice.
-Fix: set all consent defaults to "denied" in your CMP or GTM template.
+If defaults are granted, Google tags can fire before a user choice.
+Set consent defaults to "denied" in the CMP or GTM template.

 GA4 config fires before consent default